Application Firewall

 ).
 You can configure and enable the Data Guard feature on your WAF using rules.
 You can have the Data Guard rules set to apply or skip processing for the criteria configured in the rules.

-Confirm that the App Firewall
+Confirm that the Enable

 Step 2: Configure Data Guard rules.